bootstrapbash/shurl/README.md

 `bashcat` (requires `Content-Length`), or `bashcat-force` (read until EOF;
 text-only safe).
 When the flag is omitted, shurl autodetects in that order.

+The `bashcat` splicer is pathologically slow.
+Every `nul`-delimited byte string is assigned to a bash variable in a plodding bash shell loop.
+Conversely, the default `cat` splicer has performance approaching that of `curl`.
+Once HTTP headers are exchanged, body transfer is simply `cat` forwarding from a `/dev/tcp` FD to the output file, with no other bash involvement.

 ### macOS

 macOS ships with bash 3.2 (too old) and zsh 5.x (fully supported).
 The